 Overview: Taxes and the IRS

 The Internal Revenue Service (IRS) is the U.S. government agency that collects taxes.
-As a nonresident F-1 or J-1 student, you may need to file forms each year with the IRS, even if you earned no income.
-It is your individual responsibility to understand and meet your tax obligations.
-Generally, tax returns are due every April 15th based on earnings from the previous year, though there are exceptions to this deadline.
-This year the deadline is April 17, 2017.
+It is your responsibility to understand and meet your tax obligations.
+Tax returns are due by April 18, 2023.

 Please note: Advisers in International Student Services (ISS) are not able to give tax advice about individual cases as we are not tax professionals.

 Who Must File Tax Forms?